ibm-cloud-architecture/refarch-kc/README.md

 # K Container Shipment EDA reference implementation

-The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://github.com/ibm-cloud-architecture/refarch-eda) with event backbone, functions as service and microservices, and aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga.
+The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://ibm-cloud-architecture.github.io/refarch-eda) with event backbone, functions as service and microservices, and aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga.

-To read the detail of this project go to [the book view.](http://ibm-cloud-architecture.github.io/refarch-kc)
+As our content is like a living book, for better reading experience go to [the book view.](http://ibm-cloud-architecture.github.io/refarch-kc)

-### Using the scripts for this root project
+## Clone, build, smoke tests...

 We are delivering some scripts which could help you to quickly get the solution cloned, built and deployed locally.
 Those bash scripts are under the 'scripts` folder.

 * To clone all the related projects: `./scripts/clone.sh`
 * To assess your environment and build the docker images needed for build: `./scripts/prepareEnv`.

+### Build

-* If you want to build a docker image so you do not need to install Java and Maven (This image will be used in the build of all the java based projects).
-Use the following commands under the `scripts` folder (prepareEnv shell script does it too):
+If you want to build a docker image so you do not need to install Java and Maven (This image will be used in the build of all the java based projects).
+Use the following commands under the `scripts` folder (prepareEnv shell script does it for you):

 ```
 $ docker build -t ibmcase/javatools -f docker-java-tools .